FireEntity1/opensim/README.md

 # OpenSim

 An open-source basic flight simulator meant to run on low-end systems!
-Currently in heavy development.

 Features: (As of now)
   - Aircraft control
   - Camera control
-  - A small field
+  - A small world
-  - Throttle
+  - Throttle control
   - More coming soon!